pomkos/backpacking/README.md

 This repo is to share my backpacking lists, specifically the to bring list.
 I will be editing and updating the destinations as I come across anything.

+(Note: destinations document is not up to date as of Nov 2020.
+See Route for details)

 # ToC

 1. [To-bring list](https://github.com/pomkos/backpacking/blob/master/To%20Bring%20List.md)